 The heart of Bronxville Village is the Bronxville School.
 A key factor in the continued excellence of the school is an outstanding Board of Trustees.
-This May, the Bronxville School District will hold elections to fill three open board seats for three-year terms.
+Each Spring, the Bronxville School District holds elections to fill open board seats for three-year terms.
+The number of open seats vary each year depending on expiring terms.
 The Committee for Non-Partisan Nomination and Election of School Trustees (“NPC”) is seeking qualified candidates who would make a valuable contribution to the School Board.
-The NPC will then nominate three candidates (one for each open seat) to be placed on the ballot for the district-wide election in May.
+The NPC will then nominate candidates (one for each open seat) to be placed on the ballot for the district-wide election in May.

 Trustees set the broad policy for the direction of the school.
 They provide leadership and direction to the school’s administrators and make important decisions and judgment calls on many subjects.